-7 Conclusions and future work
+7 Conclusions

 The work that has been carried out in Task 6.3: "Connectors for Inter-Factory Interoperability and Logistics" has been extensively described in this document.
 The activities that have taken place have been divided between the implementation of the different components and the actual interconnections between them.